FHIR/vscode-fsh/README.md

 If you do not already have this extension installed, please install the fhir-shorthand.vscode-language-fsh version of the extension.

-If you do already have this extension installed, it should automatically install the fhir-shorthand.vscode-language-fsh version as a dependency once you are on version 1.17.0.
-Once the fhir-shorthand.vscode-language-fsh extension is installed, feel free to uninstall this mitre-health.vscode-language-fsh extension, since it is not functional.
+If you do already have this extension installed, once you update to version 1.17.0, this extension should automatically install the fhir-shorthand.vscode-language-fsh extension and uninstall the outdated extension.
+If either of step does not happen for an unexpected reason, please manually install the new fhir-shorthand.vscode-language-fsh extension and uninstall this mitre-health.vscode-language-fsh extension, as it is no longer functional and.

 # License